 Sawyer is one brand that definitely isn’t new to the art of creating water filters for outdoorsmen.
 They are a very respected company and have a number of popular/successful products, from personal filters to larger filters capable of supplying safe water for a group.

 The Sawyer Mini comes is really a great little filter.
-A nice touch is that is comes in a 5 different colors – black, blue, green, pink and orange.
-It seems to be a trivial feature but having the option of a bright orange is nice in the backcountry for better visibility if dropped or misplaced.
+A nice touch is that it comes in 5 different colors – black, blue, green, pink, and orange.
+It seems to be a trivial feature but having the option of bright orange is nice in the backcountry for better visibility if dropped or misplaced.

 Lifestraw is a newer company that was created to help provide aid for those without access to safe drinking water.
-It is perfect for emergencies, with it’s small size being ideal for stowing in a SHTF kit or even in your car.
-The design also works well for hiking, backpacking and camping.
+It is perfect for emergencies, with its small size being ideal for stowing in an SHTF kit or even in your car.
+The design also works well for hiking, backpacking, and camping.
 It is a fairly unique straw-like design that you quite literally dip into the water source for direct drinking.